Discussing shortcomings can be hard and counter-productive. Dan Cottrell and Mark Calverley explain how to improve players by changing your focus.

-You need to separate a mistake which isn’t a fundamental, like dropping a wet ball or missing one out of eight tackles, to a systematic weakness.
-For example, a player might be losing the ball in contact more often than they should or jumping out of the defensive line.
+For example, a player might be losing the ball in contact more often than they should, or jumping out of the defensive line.

-Don’t hide away from talking through errors.
+Don’t be tempted to hide away from talking through errors.

-Ways to identify skill inefficient
+Ways to identify skill inefficiency:

 Video analysis works very well.
-It helps to establish a dialogue about how the skill can be modified and improved to become more successful and consistent.
-However, if you don’t have access to that technology, a simple smartphone video can be helpful.
+It helps to set up dialogue relating to how the skill can be modified and improved so that it becomes more successful and consistent.

-Finally, instil a culture of improvement.
-Nothing is perfect, and we constantly strive to change our habits.
-A weakness is something we haven’t spent as much time
+Finally, instill a culture of improvement.
+Nothing is ever perfect and we are constantly striving to change our habits.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.